-Faculty members and Departments who have ideas for course design, redesign, or curriculum development need to seek approval from their Department Chair.
-Once Department Chair approval is received, a course development application should be completed.
-Upon submission of the application, the request will be reviewed by our office and discussed with the respective Department Chair and College Dean.
+Faculty members and departments who have ideas for course design, redesign, or curriculum development need to seek approval from their Department Chair.
+Once Department Chair approval is received, a course development request should be completed.
+Upon submission, the request will be reviewed by our office and discussed with the respective Department Chair and College Dean.

-Generally speaking, all design projects are assigned to a dedicated Instructional Designer for one-to-one support.
+Generally speaking, all design projects are assigned to a dedicated Learning Designer and technologist support to assist in the design and development activities.
 In many cases, faculty are eligible to receive a development stipend for their collaboration in developing online and blended courses.
-Most projects require a semester-long development period.
-Reach out early so support can be provided throughout the design process.
+Most projects are associated with a 12-week development period, associated with a given semester.

 Course Development Process

-We use a collaborative, team-based approach to the design and development of online and blended courses, including faculty (2 or more), a learning designer, as well as other professionals assisting with development tasks (technologist, library specialist, assessment designer, media specialists, etc.).
+We use a collaborative, team-based approach to the design and development of online and blended courses, including a faculty course lead, faculty reviewers (department chair and another faculty member), learning designer, as well as other professionals assisting with development tasks (technologist, library specialist, assessment designer, media specialists, etc.).